TrentConley/the-graph-hackathon/README.md

 ## Website URL

-The application is hosted at: CryptoPunk Valuation Tool visit www.the-graph-hackathon-6l2l.vercel.app
+The application is hosted at: CryptoPunk Valuation Tool visit https://the-graph-hackathon-6l2l.vercel.app/ Please copy and paste the link into your search bar if you get an error.

 ## Repository Structure